 The McDonnell Douglas logo reflects the company’s connection to the aerospace industry and symbolizes the conquest of space beyond Earth’s orbit.
 With a simple emblem, the manufacturer of airplanes, rockets, and spacecraft demonstrated its drive for technical progress.

-In 1933, Douglas introduced the DC-1 and then the DC-2, revolutionizing passenger air travel.
-On the other hand, McDonnell Aircraft Corporation was founded by James Smith McDonnell in 1939 in St. Louis, Missouri, initially focusing on experimental aircraft and rocket technology.
-During World War II in the 1940s, both companies made significant contributions to the US war effort.
-Douglas produced A-20 Havoc bombers and C-47 Skytrain transport aircraft, while McDonnell worked on developing new military aviation technologies.
+McDonnell Aircraft Corporation was founded by James Smith McDonnell in St. Louis, Missouri, in 1939.
+It first worked on experimental aircraft and missile technology.
+During World War II, Douglas built the A-20 Havoc bomber and C-47 Skytrain transport aircraft, while McDonnell developed military aviation systems.

 Meaning and History